White House Apologizes To British Government Over Trump Wiretapping Allegation

 — CNN Breaking News (@cnnbrk) March 17, 2017

 According to CNN, a U.S. official said Spicer told the British ambassador that his comments were not meant to endorse the media story he cited during the press briefing.
-He claimed he cited the Fox News report only to highlight the extent of reporting on the issue by the media.
+He claimed he cited the Fox News report only to highlight to the extent of reporting on the issue by the media.

 Spicer had cited a Fox News report that claimed British intelligence agencies helped the Obama administration to wiretap Trump Tower during the 2016 election campaign period.
-The Fox News report alleged that Obama asked the GCHQ — the British counterpart of the U.S. National Security Agency — to spy on his political rival Trump in order to keep the “fingerprints” of U.S. intelligence agencies from the alleged spying.
+The Fox News report alleged that Obama asked the GCHQ — the British counterpart of the U.S. National Security Agency (NSA) — to spy on his political rival Trump in order to keep the “fingerprints” of U.S. intelligence agencies from the alleged spying.

 White House apologizes over claim that U.K. helped wiretap Trump https://t.co/qP4y9Fo6KV pic.twitter.com/ABU4YFMoa7